-2018 has seen Ireland have 83 International Blue Flag and 59 National Green Coast Awards across Ireland’s beaches.
+2019 has seen Ireland have 80 International Blue Flag which is down three on last year and 62 National Green Coast Awards across Ireland’s beaches.

 Ireland Blue Flag Awards